VELKOMMEN TIL STEIN FJELL

 NORGE NÅ: The Royal Norwegian Embassy's newsletter covers the latest developments at the Embassy and in Norway.
 Click on the link to see previous editions.
 There also is a wealth of information available on the site (menu box, upper right corner) in addition to social media account links and how to become a subscriber.
 It is published biweekly.

-CROSSINGS WEBSITE LAUNCHED!
-The site will serve as the virtual communications hub for the bicentennial of the Norwegian migration to North America, to be commemorated in 2025.
+CROSSINGS WEBSITE LAUNCHED: The site will serve as the virtual communications hub for the bicentennial of the Norwegian migration to North America, to be commemorated in 2025.
 Visit crossings.norwegianamerican.com for historical context, upcoming events, and to subscribe to the official Crossings newsletter.
 The website is hosted by The Norwegian American.
-(Text and Graphic: Used with permission from The Norwegian American)
+(Text used with permission from The Norwegian American)

 SAVE THE DATE